Major incident at Willowbank Raceway - Speedcafe

 Emergency services are responding to a major incident at the New Year Nitro drag event being held at Willowbank Raceway.

-Queensland Ambulance Service has confirmed that paramedics, including the High Acuity Repsonse Unit, are responding to a single-vehicle incident at the Willowbank Raceway at 18.45 local time/19.45 AEDT.
+Queensland Ambulance Service has confirmed that paramedics, including the High Acuity Response Unit, are responding to a single-vehicle incident at the Willowbank Raceway at 18.45 local time/19.45 AEDT.

 The Ipswich venue is currently hosting the third round of the 2022/23 Burson Auto Parts Australian Top Fuel Championship.